ShiCho489/randomidea-app/readme.md

 # RandomIdeas App

 This is a fullstack application for sharing random ideas.
-It is a project in my **Modern JS From The Beginning** course.
+It is a learning project..

 This app includes a Node.js/Express REST API that uses MongoDB for a database.
 The client-side is built with Webpack.